netstuff/dejavue/README.md

 # dejavue
-Boilerplate for fullstack web app with static rendering
+Boilerplate for fullstack web app with SSR